Skip to main content.

 Integrated Resource Plan

-On January 31, Georgia Power filed its 2025 Integrated Resource Plan (IRP), which details the company’s plan to meet the energy needs of customers and support the state’s expected continued extraordinary growth.
+On July 15, 2025 the Georgia Public Service Commission (PSC) approved the 2025 Integrated Resource Plan (IRP), which details the company’s plan to meet the energy needs of customers and support the state’s expected continued extraordinary growth.
 In the IRP, the company has proposed necessary investments in its generation fleet and transmission system to help ensure Georgia Power can continue to provide its customers with the reliability and resiliency they deserve and expect, as well as demand-side and customer programs.

 Reliably and economically meeting the needs of a growing Georgia.